-Only about 75 cases were reported in the U.S. over the last 10 years.
+Only about 166 cases were reported in the U.S. over the last 10 years, with one in ten proving deadly.
 Yet experts warn the disease could start to spread faster now that it's transmitted by the deer tick -- the same tick that spreads Lyme disease.

 Powassan spreads from ticks to people faster than Lyme disease.
 Although the viral infection is usually mild, it can be life-threatening in a small number of people, and in severe cases, some symptoms, like weakness and memory loss, can be permanent.

 That's why health officials caution people who live in Northeast and Great Lakes states, where the virus often spreads, to take steps to avoid infection.